 7. Rinse under cold running water (still tied if applicable) until the water runs clear.
 Untie if necessary and run under warm water until the water runs clear again.

-8. To fully remove all excess dye soak the fabric in a bath of the hottest water possible (boiling water is okay) for about an hour (careful not to burn yourself!).
+8. To fully remove all excess dye soak the fabric in a bath of the hottest water possible (boiling water is okay for cotton) for about an hour (careful not to burn yourself!).
 Drain and give the fabric a quick rinse.
 Repeat until the soak water is mostly clear (a slight tinge is okay).
 This may take 3-4 times.

 9. Fill your washing machine on hot cycle with 1/8 to 1/4 cup of Synthrapol.
 Add up to 8 adult shirts at a time and wash through a full load.
 Dry as normal.